All Products

 1 row selected (0.134 seconds)

-Syntax: INITCAP(string).
-This function returns a string in which the first letter of each word is uppercase and all other letters are lowercase.
+Returns the string with the first letter of each word in uppercase and all remaining letters in lowercase.

 SELECT INITCAP('china beijing') FROM (VALUES(1));